-1 The question of whether the surge in top U.S. incomes is due to supply side effects following tax cuts or to non-tax related effects is still debated (see Saez, 2004 for a recent survey).
-The
+1 The question of whether the surge in top U.S. incomes is due to supply side effects following the tax cuts (Feldstein, 1995) or to non-tax related effects (Slemrod and Bakija, 2001, Piketty and Saez, 2003) is still debated and the Canadian evidence could be consistent with either explanation.